CDCgov/prime-reportstream/prime-router/docs/proposals/0001-authentication.md

 2  validate the JWT signature against the public key we have stored in the settings table for that client_id, Key ID (`kid`).
 We'll use the [JJWT libraries](https://github.com/jwtk/jjwt) to do JWT verification. (?)
 2. check that the JWT has not been previously encountered within the max JWT lifetime (5 minutes)

-We will then pull our ReportStream secret from our vault, and use it to create and sign a ReportStream token, for use by the Sender.
+We will then pull our ReportStream shared secret from our vault, and use it to create and sign a ReportStream token, for use by the Sender.
 FHIR calls for a 5 minute end of life.

 ### Step Three: Actual API Usage :  Sender uses the token to submit data to `api/reports`

 The current 'FUNCTION' level AuthorizationLevel will be changed to 'ANONYMOUS'.
 (See https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=csharp#secure-an-http-endpoint-in-production)

 The ReportFunction will check the ReportStream token upon entry to the function code.
 That is, we will not implement a 'gateway' function in front or api/reports.
-(And, as mentioned earlier, no dependency on Okta)
+(And, as mentioned earlier, no dependency on Okta).
+This check will simply be a validation of the signed JWT.
+This will require pulling the ReportStream shared secret from the vault.
+TBD whether this is a performance issue, or whether we'll have to make adjustments because of known rare connection failures to the vault.

-The ReportStream Token will be sent as a URL parameter, not a header. (?)
+The ReportStream Token will be sent as a standard "Authorization: Bearer <token>" header.

 ReportFunction will then validate the certificate, and allow or deny access.
 If the time has expired, access will be denied.
-Appropriate Http Status codes will be returned.
+UNAUTHORIZED Http Status will be returned.
 Note:  No JSON will be returned in these cases (?)

 For our initial release, there is only one scope associated with the token - the only scope is the ability to upload reports into the api/reports endpoint.